The following general standards govern requirements for graduation from QACPS:

 Students can take classes on campus at Anne Arundel, Chesapeake, Washington and/or on the campuses of Queen Anne’s High School and/or Kent Island High School.
 College credit earned while in high school will be applied toward the 26-credit high school graduation requirement or as additional elective credit.
 Dual Enrollment offers students an opportunity to jump-start their college education and get early experiences in the college environment.

-Additional information is available in the Programs of Study Guide.
+Additional information is available in the Program of Study.
 The School Counseling Office can also assist and advise students on Dual Enrollment opportunities.

 QACPS offers a number of opportunities for students to learn in a work-based setting.
-Learn more about Work-Based Learning in the Programs of Study Guide.
+Learn more about Work-Based Learning in the Program of Study.

 Direct Work Experience